-3.4 Is it possible to carve out local completion of a merger to avoid delaying global completion?
+3.4 Is it possible to carve-out local completion of a merger to avoid delaying global completion?

-Yes, it is possible to carve out local completion through conditions precedent applicable to the perfection of mergers in Mexico, such as the issuance of a favourable resolution by the Commission.
+Yes, it is possible to carve-out local completion through the establishment of conditions precedents applicable to the perfection of mergers in Mexico, such as the issuance of a favourable resolution by the Commission.